psiphi75/SailBoatSim/AI.md

 ## Applying AI

+Each time a new course is loaded the init function from the player is run.
+This allows the player to get the course information and to do other initialisation.

-For each simulation step the AI is provided with boat, environment and course state data.
+For each simulation step the AI is provided with boat and environment data.
 The AI can then calculate it's move, once it's done it can change rudder value.
 This section describes the JavaScript code, but the same applies when using the Python wrapper API.

 ### State Data

-For each simulation step the AI is provided with the boat, environment and course states.
+For each simulation step the AI is provided with the boat and environment.
 The time since the last simulation step (dt) is also included.

 ```Text